gcallah/JustifyingTheState/abstracts/fanon.md

 people are like, the purported 'biological' reality of their racial inferiority, etc. – was fabricated by Europeans and violently forced upon the colonized.
 Those ideas shape every interaction the colonized have with others, as well as how they perceive themselves and their own possibilities.
-In "being through others," the colonized are in a constant state of self-alienation wherein their ability to self-define and create meaning in the world are denied.
+In "being through others," the colonized are in a constant state of self-alienation wherein their capacities to self-define and create meaning in the world are denied.
 For Fanon, this status is at the core of "the colonized mind" that decolonization seeks to eliminate.
 Ultimately, any state that fails to embrace an openness to human possibilities and flourishing, that lacks a commitment to a radical humanism, is illegitimate.